MyBoon/Object-Pool/README.md

 Object-Pool
 ===========

-This is my c++ implementation of the well known object pool pattern.
+This is my C++ implementation of the well known object pool pattern.
 This Object pool doesn't claim to be better than all other Object Pool implementations.
 This is just **my** implementation :)

 What is an Object Pool ?